akka/akka/akka-docs/rst/common/cluster.rst

 ######################

 .. note:: This document describes the design concepts of the clustering.
-Not everything described here is implemented yet, and such parts have been marked  with footnote [#ni]_.
+Not everything described here is implemented yet, and such parts have been marked  with footnote :ref:`[*] <niy>`.
 Actor partitioning and stateful actor replication have not been implemented yet.

 Intro